-It’s not often a major road gets to hold a music festival in its name.
-Unless that road is the Gürtel – home to numerous bars and venues in a more culturally urban part of Vienna.
+It’s not often a road gets a music festival in its name.
+Unless that road is the Gürtel: home to bars and venues in a culturally urban part of Vienna.
 Railway arches and tarmac echo to the sound of live concerts during the annual Gürtel Nightwalk.

 - Starts in the evening and goes on into the night